Financial Policy – Revised January 2022

 - We strive to minimize wait time.
 However, emergencies and unexpected prolonged visits do occur and will take priority over a scheduled visit.
 We appreciate your patience and understanding.

-- As a courtesy, we email, text, and often call to remind parents about their appointments.
+- As a courtesy, we can either email or text to remind parents about their appointments.
 If we are unable to reach you, the ultimate responsibility to remember the appointment is yours.
 You will be responsible for a missed appointment charge if an appointment is missed.

-- Failure to review and complete forms (exception: medication forms) at the time of your child’s appointment will result in a $10 fee.
+- Failure to review and complete forms (with the exception of medication forms) at the time of yourchild’s appointment will result in a $10 fee.
 Please bring your form to your physician visit or request a generic form from our office that might fulfill the requirements of your organization.
 Please allow 3-5 business days for forms dropped off at our office to be completed.
 Urgent requests (turnaround in 48 business hours or less) will be assessed an additional charge of $15 (total charge $25).
 Payment, which can be made in cash, check or credit card, is required at the time of service.
-Due to HIPAA laws, we are unable to fax or mail forms to any third party; we can only mail the forms to your home address or keep them in our office to be picked up.
+Due to confidentiality laws, we are unable to fax or mail forms to any third party; we can only mail the forms to your home address or keep them in our office to be picked up.

 - There is a $10 charge to replace a lost immunization card.